Festivals-App/festivals-documentation/README.md

 I want to expand the idea and practice of who is a stakholder in this project.
 For me everyone who uses the app or is impacted by it should have as much saying in the future development of the app as i have as the developer.
 I deeply believe that the best app is an app that everyone agreed upon, and i am eager to hear about your visions for the FestivalsApp.

-### Me
+#### Me

 My name is Simon and i'm a berlin based developer, work at the Humboldt-Universität as IT-support, and study area studies asia/africa.
 At the moment i am the sole developer of this project but i am excited for people to join me :)

-## Starting point
+## A starting point

 I welcome you to browse the repositories and dig your way through all the parts and pieces but as this project consists of so many components i would recommend you to first read the [ARCHITECTURE](./ARCHITECTURE.md) document to get a better understanding of how this project works.
 Every project has a development and a deployment section in the project README file, explaining more detailed on how to develop and how to deploy the given project.